transformerlab/transformerlab-docs/for-teams/install.md

 - Slurm cluster access from the CPU node (e.g., via SSH).
 - If using AWS S3 as your storage backend, you need to configure AWS credentials for the `transformerlab-s3` profile.
 See [Setting up AWS Credentials for S3 Storage](#setting-up-aws-credentials-for-s3-storage) below.

-## Step 1 - Set up a Cloud Provider
+## Step 1 - Set up a GPU Orchestrator

 Transformer Lab executes tasks by sending them to a GPU orchestrator like **Slurm** or **SkyPilot**.
 So your first step in setting up Transformer Lab is making sure you have a properly configured Slurm or SkyPilot instance.

-The following documents offer common install instructions that you can use if you are starting from scratch
+The following documents offer common install instructions that you can use if you are starting from scratch.

 [Choosing Between Slurm and SkyPilot -->](./install-gpu-orchestrator/skypilot-vs-slurm.md)